Responding To Common Defenses In Motorcycle Wreck Claims

 The motorcycle crash fatality rate has increased significantly since the 1990s.
 Even if these victims survive, they often sustain permanent injuries.
 Compensation in wrongful death and permanent disability cases is usually quite high.
 Since so much is at stake, insurance companies often pull out all the stops in their attempts to reduce or deny compensation.
 Some of the more common defenses are outlined below.

-In this environment, you need a Campbell motorcycle accident attorney who pulls out all the stops for you.
+In this environment, you need a San Jose motorcycle accident attorney who pulls out all the stops for you.
 Wrongful deaths and permanent disabilities cause severe financial hardships, to say the least.
 Your family needs maximum compensation to carry on after it suffers such a loss.
 No matter what TV commercials imply, insurance companies only want to pay the minimum possible.
 Unless you have a strong attorney, the scales of justice are hopelessly unbalanced.